shvc/futa/README.md

 # futa
-A simple S3/sftp Browser based on flutter
+A simple S3/sftp file Browser based on flutter